Need help finding the perfect

 Do You Know A Changemaker?

-Nominations are now open for the 2018 Volunteer Spirit Awards and close December 4, 2017.
+Nominations are now closed for the 2018 Volunteer Spirit Awards.

 2018 Volunteer Spirit Award Categories:

 Education and Literacy Award

 Honors volunteers dedicated to education and literacy through activities including, but not limited to, tutoring, adult literacy, library-based initiatives, early childhood education, and intergenerational programs.